-- German vertical farming startup Infarm has unveiled its high-capacity modular Growing Centre, which can produce the equivalent of up to 10,000-square-meters of farmland, according to the company.
+- German vertical farming startup Infarm has unveiled its high-capacity modular Growing Center, which can produce the equivalent of up to 10,000 square meters of farmland, according to the company.

 - The Growing Centre consists of modular vertical farming units between 10-meters and 18-meters high with a 25-square-meter footprint along with a distribution hub.
 It takes six weeks to construct.

 - Infarm is already planning or constructing 15 Infarm Growing Centres in major cities including London, Paris, Copenhagen, Toronto, Vancouver, Seattle, and Tokyo.

 The indoor farming industry has garnered attention recently as investors respond to a variety of drivers, including Covid-19’s impact on consumer demand.
 Although this dynamic brings more capital to the table, it also creates more competition.
 Indoor farming startups are taking a variety of approaches to get their greens to consumers, from branded packaged salads to partnerships with major grocers and home grow-it-yourself units.